ChengzeHsiao/DogSSH/README.md

 Contributions are welcome!

-- If you spot a bug or have a feature request, please [open an issue](https://github.com/adembc/lazyssh/issues).
+- If you spot a bug or have a feature request, please [open an issue](https://github.com/adembc/dogssh/issues).
 - If you'd like to contribute, fork the repo and submit a pull request ❤️.

-We love seeing the community make Lazyssh better 🚀
+We love seeing the community make DogSSH better 🚀

 ---

 ## ⭐ Support

-If you find Lazyssh useful, please consider giving the repo a **star** ⭐️ and join [stargazers](https://github.com/adembc/lazyssh/stargazers).
+If you find DogSSH useful, please consider giving the repo a **star** ⭐️ and join [stargazers](https://github.com/adembc/dogssh/stargazers).

 ☕ You can also support me by [buying me a coffee](https://www.buymeacoffee.com/adembc) ❤️
 <br/>